thejimmyg/python-lambda-starter/README.md

 The intention is to merge both projects over time so that python-auth-tools can be deployed on Lambda or standalone.

+TODO:

-TODO: Test an invalid authorizatioin header in the tests
+- [ ] Test a valid authorization header in the tests
+- [ ] Re-enable the data type API smoke tests

 ## Principles